-What are your job responsibilities?
+What are some of your job responsibilities?

-What is your educational training?
+What is your educational background?

-How did you prepare for this career?
+What did you do to prepare for this career?

-What is your favorite part of the job?
+What is your favorite part of your job?